The Complete 51-Point SEO Checklist For 2024

 Understand Searcher Intent

-This is fundamental to get a positive ROI for your business from SEO.
+This is fundamental to getting a positive ROI for your business from SEO.

 If you want to provide answers to people’s questions, you need to begin by understanding what people are searching for.

-For example, let’s say you run a website for a boxing gym and find the keyword “learning box” is searched for 8,100 times per month.
+For example, let’s say you run a website (there are plenty of free website builders you could use) for a boxing gym, and the keyword “learning box” is searched for 8,100 times per month.

 It seems like a great opportunity to attract people who want to learn how to box, right?